ministryofjustice/observability-platform/docs/architecture-decision-record/README.md

-# Modernisation Platform - Architecture Decisions
+# Observability Platform - Architecture Decisions

 This is our architecture decision log, made during the design and build of the Observability Platform.